FindNUS/FindNUS.github.io/content/scope/_index.md

 - Item update and deletion
 - UI improvements

 ## Backend
-- Creation of **Lookout** smart service using NLP technology
+- Creation of [**Lookout** smart service](http://localhost:1313/technical/backend/#smart-lookout-service-star) using Natural Language Processing technology
-- Creation of Email subscription service
+- Creation of Email subscription service as an add-on to the Lookout service
-- Integration of geolocation data
+- Integration of geolocation data in database schema

 # Beyond Orbital
-// TODO WIP
 Beyond Orbtial, we aim to launch FindNUS for actual use and see how it performs under real-world usage.
 If we have enough data, we can look into expanding FindNUS to do things such as detect spam :robot: from ham :meat_on_bone: in the item submission, as well as see how we can leverage QR codes around lost hotspots in campus to quickly submit items on-the-go.